Natalia Iwanek Editing

 Editing Experience

-There, you can also find some recent copy editing and editing-related writings/interviews, such as
+From 2024 to 2025, I served as the co-editor-in-chief of BoldFace, the official blog of Editors Toronto.
+There, you can also find some recent copy editing and editing-related writings/interviews, including

 - Executive Unplugged: Natalia Iwanek, Co-Editor-in-Chief of BoldFace,